AzuraCast/azuracast.com/src/content/docs/docs/user-guide/streaming-software.md

 **MacOS, Windows; Proprietary, Commercial**

-BUTTM is the spiritual successor to BUTT, but with a modernized user interface and experience.
-It's available for a one-time fee at [https://buttm.app/](https://buttm.app/).
+[BUTTM](https://buttm.app/) is the spiritual successor to BUTT, but with a modernized user interface and experience.
+It's available for a one-time fee.
 Either edition is compatible with AzuraCast, but the Standard edition is limited to broadcasting at a bitrate of 128kbps.

 Just like BUTT, BUTTM supports both Icecast and Shoutcast connection modes.
 Since AzuraCast internally uses Liquidsoap to facilitate all DJ connections, the connection mode used is largely irrelevant; thus, **we recommend using Icecast mode** as it is more modern.